|

 Danish paper apologises for printing Muhammad cartoon

-BBC News http://www.legal-project.org/662/danish-paper-apologises-for-printing-muhammad Excerpt: A Danish newspaper has apologised for any offence caused when it reprinted a cartoon depicting the Prophet Muhammad with a bomb-shaped turban in 2008.
+BBC News https://www.legal-project.org/662/danish-paper-apologises-for-printing-muhammad Excerpt: A Danish newspaper has apologised for any offence caused when it reprinted a cartoon depicting the Prophet Muhammad with a bomb-shaped turban in 2008.
 Politiken said it was apologising as part of a settlement with Muslim groups in the Middle East and Australia.
 Other Danish newspapers criticised Politiken for its move.
 Twelve cartoons of Muhammad were initially published in 2006, sparking widespread protests by Muslims in various countries.
 Politiken - and other papers - republished one in 2008 when police uncovered an alleged plot to kill cartoonist Kurt Westergaard.
 Editor-in-chief Toeger Seidenfaden said on Friday: "We apologise to anyone who was offended by our decision to reprint the cartoon drawing."
 He told the Associated Press (AP) news agency that the paper still had the right to publish.
 "We have the right to print Kurt Westergaard's drawings, we have the right to print the original 12 drawings, we have the right to print all the caricatures in the world," he said.
 Read the complete original version of this item...
 Related Topics: Lawfare in Europe receive the latest by email: subscribe to the legal project's free mailing list Note: The content of external articles does not necessarily reflect the views of The Legal Project. |

-Latest Blog Posts News Recent Articles Most Viewed |
+Recent Articles Latest LP in the Media Most Viewed |